jozavala-msft/data-accelerator/Local-mode-with-Docker.md

         If you wish to use a different username and password, visit [here](http://www.htaccesstools.com/htpasswd-generator/) to generate the **HTPASSWD** value
    - If you want to get the latest docker image, delete the one you have downloaded previously and then run the above command.
 To delete already downloaded image, follow these steps:

-       - Run this command:
+       - Run these commands (in case you haven't already done so):
             ```
+            docker stop dataxlocal
+            docker stop auth
             docker images -a
             ```
        - This will list all the images on your box.
 Note the **ImageId** for all images listed where the repository equals msint.azurecr.io/datax/dataxlocal and then run the following command for each of the **ImageId** to remove them from the machine.
-          - Also remove the images listed for repository beevelop/nginx-basic-auth and remove them as well
+Also remove the images listed for repository beevelop/nginx-basic-auth and remove them as well:
             ````
             docker image rm <ImageId>
             ````